Avneet2007/Parameter-Optimization-of-SVM/README.md

 | 10 | 0.92 | Poly | 0.34 | 5.50 |

 ## Discussion
-From the above graph, we can conclude that the model is well trained and parameter have been optimized due to the less gap between training and cross-validation curve.
+ We can conclude that the model is well trained and parameter have been optimized due to the less gap between training and cross-validation curve.

 The graph is made for the sample which has best accuracy.
 Sample 9 has the best accuracy of 0.97 having kernel = Poly, Nu = 1.27 and Epsilon = 6.87.